 Minnesota State Law requires that children under age eight, unless they are 4'9" or taller, must be in an appropriate, federally approved child safety seat or booster seat.
 The proper use of car seats is one of the simplest and most effective methods available for protecting the lives of young children and Woodbury's car seat technicians offer regular checks to ensure the proper installation and fit of seats.

 The Woodbury Public Safety Department provides fingerprinting services to Woodbury residents only.
 A photo ID with a current Woodbury address is required and the fee is $20 per resident for up to three fingerprint cards.
+Due to precautions related to COVID-19, please call 651-714-3600 to schedule an appointment for fingerprinting services.

 Patches and Badges